Building a REST Service with Scala

 ...

-All responses are generated in handleRequest method of RestService trait.
-Service responds with 2xx status code and entity JSON in the response payload if operation completed without any troubles.
-Otherwise, it returns JSON with error description and one of 4xx or 5xx HTTP response codes.
+All responses are generated in the handleRequest method of the RestService trait.
+Service responds with a 2xx status code and an entity JSON in the response payload if the operation completes without issues.
+Otherwise, it returns JSON with an error description and an HTTP response code in the 4xx or 5xx range.

-There are abilities to add caching, authenticating and validation via other Spray directives.
-You can also compose more complicated routes, add new rejection handlers and implicit/explicit conversions to serialize/deserialize data, etc. It depends only on your needs.
-Moreover, Spray's route structure looks self-documenting and scalable enough to provide any changes in less time and without much overhead.
+There are abilities to add caching, authenticating, and validation via other Spray directives.
+You can also compose more complicated routes, add new rejection handlers, and implicit/explicit conversions to serialize/deserialize data, etc. It depends only on your needs.
+Moreover, Spray’s route structure looks self-documenting and scalable enough to enable changes in less time and with minimal overhead.

 Running the Service